SFDO-Tooling/CumulusCI/docs/robot_new.rst

 Rather than require a user to hard-code test data for robot tests, CumulusCI makes it simpler to generate the data you need with the ``get fake data`` keyword, which comes from the Faker library already installed with CumulusCI. ``Get fake data`` does much more than just return random strings; it generates strings in an appropriate format.
 You can ask it for a name, address, date, phone number, credit card number, and so on, and the data it returns is in the proper format for acceptance testing.

-Let's modify the ``create_contact.robot`` test case to generate a fake name with the ``get fake data`` keyword.
+For example, let's modify the ``create_contact.robot`` test case to generate a fake name with the ``get fake data`` keyword.
 Since the new ``Contact`` name is random in this updated example, you can't hard-code an assertion on the name of the created contact.
 Instead, for illustrative purposes, this test logs the contact name.

 .. code-block:: robotframework